 Slow Cooker Curry with Tofu and Veggies

-- 1/2 head cauliflower, chopped into bite sized pieces
+- ½ head cauliflower chopped into bite sized pieces (about 3 cups)

 - 1 tablespoon lime juice

-Just before serving, mix the cashews and chili peppers into the curry.
+- Just before serving, mix the dried chiles and lime juice into the curry.